Welcome (back?) to the blog, and today we’re talking about some of the most impactful Bullet Journal page ideas – mood trackers!

 Every time I talk about using your BuJo for self-care or for mental health, I mention that you should be using a mood tracker.
 So today, we’ll go a bit more into what a mood tracker is and how it can help you.

 Let me start by saying that, for me, it’s not really a go-to tool.
 I don’t usually use a mood tracker in my monthly setups.
-However, with the quarantine and the whole situation of me being stuck so far away from my beloved hubby, I realized that I needed some extra support.
+However, I started using it more during the 2020 events and it really helped me to cope with the stress of it.

 Also, I will be including here 35+ different mood trackers to inspire your own mood trackers.

-But before we dive into this, let’s start from basics…
+But before we dive into this, let’s start from the basics…

 What Is A Mood Tracker